SabineWren/Quiver/README.md

 Every hunter needs aspect and trap macros.
 Mine are copy-pasted Roid macros, but HSK implements its own version of aspect overrides.

 ## Localization
-The 1.12 client doesn't support spell lookups by spell ID, so Quiver finds your abilities by name.
-I use Wowhead to find the spell names for each locale, which should theoretically work (not tested) if Quiver has a locale file matching your client.
+Quiver looks up spells by name, which change with client locale.
+I use Wowhead to find the spell names for each locale, which should theoretically work if Quiver has a matching locale file with spellbook names translated.

 ## Contributing
 Open an issue or PM me on Discord: